 These are just a few of the key questions that stood out to me.
 If you want to see more and participate in the next twitter chat search #AAWiSTEM on twitter.

 Overall I am learning a lot about science policy after attending the AWIS career panel and NSBE twitter chat.
 With a science policy career you get to combine science, diversity issues, science outreach, k-12 education, outreach, advocacy and much more.
-Now, that I know a bit more about science policy and I am an aspiring vaccine researcher I want to check out vaccine policy.
 Science policy is diverse.
 Science is diverse.
 This just shows you how a degree in STEM can take you ANYWHERE in your career.
 You can do ANYTHING with a STEM degree.